Advent, Christmas, and Messianics

 Our family celebrates Hanukkah in December.
 Yes, even though we are Jesus followers, we celebrate Hanukkah.
 We love the lessons we learn from the Maccabees, the power of rededication, and how it ultimately reminds us of Jesus as the light of the world.
 It reminds us to be humble, directs our attention toward God’s Kingdom, and we remind ourselves that God has a plan and that we should be honored to be a part of it.

 It is unfortunate, however, when we forget our calling as God’s children, His ambassadors of heaven on earth, and allow our differences to fuel pride and hatred.
-We see this most often take place in political arenas where we blur the line of who a believer is, and is not, based on affiliation.
+We see this most often take place in political arenas where we blur the line between who a believer is, and is not based on affiliation.

 Maybe it isn’t just politics.
 Perhaps it is differing views on science or history.
 Many times, I see allegiance for God’s Kingdom traded in on account of when someone celebrates the birth of the King whom we supposedly represent.
 We have endured sharp comments for our belief that Jesus was born in the fall.
 We have also witnessed others spew vile remarks at those who carry the tradition of believing Jesus was born in early January or late December.

 Many times, pseudo-historical fantasies are used as the knife.
-From December 25th being Nimrod’s or Baal Hadad’s birthday, millennia before the month of December even existed, to over-confident remarks about Christmas having some pagan foundation in its origins—all while actual historical sources for these types of claims tend to be sparse or absent entirely.
+From December 25th being Nimrod’s or Baal Hadad’s birthday, millennia before the month of December even existed, to over-confident remarks about Christmas having some pagan foundation in its origins (such as being related to Sol Invictus) —all while actual historical sources for these types of claims tend to be sparse or absent entirely.

 Why do we, as people, yearn for an identity built on isolation from the world that we have been charged to reach?
 In a season when many Messianics celebrate Hanukkah and Jesus being the light of the world, why is His light not seen in us?